 The Marpac Rohm has 3 digital sounds rather than a mechanical fan: bright white noise, deep white noise, and ocean surf.
-It’s small and has an internal rechargeable battery, so is ideal for travel.
-It has a surprisingly loud volume considering its compact nature.
+It’s small and has an internal rechargeable battery, so it’s convenient for travel.

 Marpac have long been one of the key manufacturers of white noise sound machines, stretching back to the 1960s.
 In fact, some of their current devices are still based on the original model, such has been its success.